 Leeds College of Building is working with employers including Northern Gas Network (NGN) and The Institute of Apprenticeships and Technical Education (IfATE) to develop an innovative and future facing Apprenticeship Standard in Green Technologies.

 The Apprenticeship Programme will require a clear progression route towards it, so the development will also include a Study Programme or Traineeship Programme, which prepares young people or adults who wish to re-train for the gas industry and specifically for low carbon alternatives to fossil fuels.
-The apprenticeship will be developed with Northern Gas Network in early 2021.
-The CSP are keen to continue to engage with employers in this sector, so more pilots can be developed to aid the low carbon sector.
+The CSP is keen to continue to engage with employers in this sector, so more pilots can be developed to aid the low carbon sector.

 Chair: Derek Whitehead, Leeds College of Building